 \section{Approximation Scheme and its Estimates}

-The construction of our reflected stochastic heat equation relies on a discretisation scheme in which we alternate one random move in the Hilbert space $L_{\rm sym}^2({\mathbb S})$ of square-integrable symmetric random variables on $\bS$ and a rearrangement, forcing the output of the discretisation scheme to stay within the subset of symmetric non-increasing functions $U^2({\mathbb S})$.
-5pt

-\textit{Definition of the noise.} The randomisation in $L^2_{\rm sym}({\mathbb S})$ obeys a standard Euler scheme, with Gaussian increments.
-This prompts us to introduce the following Wiener process, $( W_t )_{t \geq 0}$:
+{ Our construction relies on a discretisation scheme in which we alternate one random move in the Hilbert space $L_{\rm sym}^2({\mathbb S})$ and rearrangement, forcing the output of the scheme to stay within the subset of symmetric non-{increasing} functions $U^2({\mathbb S})$.
+5pt \textit{Definition of the noise.} The randomisation in $L^2_{\rm sym}({\mathbb S})$ obeys an Euler scheme with Gaussian increments.
+We introduce the following Wiener process, $( W_t )_{t \geq 0}$: }